ahmedheshammec/Noto/Youtube-dl/youtube-dl guide/youtube-dl guide.md

 to fix this we need cookies.txt file, and we can get it with two ways:

-❖ using chrome browser extension called `Get cookies.txt LOCALLY`  from this link: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
+❖ Using Chrome Browser Extension Called `Get cookies.txt LOCALLY`  From This Link: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc

-❖ or you can paste the following code in your console:
+❖ Or You Can Paste the Following Code in Your Console:

 ```js
 (() => {